 Another issue often confronted by petitioners who are also the founders or co-founders of the business is distinguishing a clear employer/employee relationship.
 Since the petitioner (in this scenario) is one and the same, USCIS may require additional documentation supporting a separate Board of Directors with the ability to supervise and issue compensation.

 Get the inside scoop on how to increase your odds of selection with these 12 tips on how to get an H-1B visa!

-In past years, the H1B season has been open for only a short period of time.
+In past years, the H-1B season has been open for only a short period of time.
 In fact, due to the staggering numbers of petitions filed each year, the lottery window is typically only open for the first 5 business days after the USCIS begins filing petitions.
-For that reason, it’s ideal to submit as soon as April 1, 2017 rolls around.
+For that reason, it’s ideal to submit as soon as the first business day in April 2019 rolls around.
 Procrastinating is not at all recommended.

 It’s commonly known that USCIS will revoke or deny any duplicated petitions they receive that are filed by an employer for one individual.
 However, you are allowed to submit petitions for multiple employers and even work part-time.
 This can dramatically increase your chances of being selected.
 Additionally, you can transfer your employment once your petition has been improved.

 One way to circumvent the annual quota, as we previously mentioned, is to qualify for a cap exemption.
-If the foreign worker has not yet reached the 6-year limit, or if they’re working for a non-profit organization/ higher learning institution, chances are they could be exempt.
+If the foreign worker has not yet reached the 6-year limit or if they are working for a cap-exempt employer, chances are they could be exempt.
 The following is a list of petitions that will not be counted against the cap:

-Many are surprised to learn that H1Bs are not limited to only full-time specialty workers.
-When it comes to the number of hours your can work on the visa, it’s pretty flexible so if you are a part-time worker, apply!
+Many are surprised to learn that H-1Bs are not limited to only full-time specialty workers.
+When it comes to the number of hours you can work on the visa, it’s flexible so if you are a part-time worker, apply!
 You can also apply if you are planning on working for multiple employers simultaneously.

 Just because you pay the premium processing fee does not mean your petition will automatically be selected.
 This feature only speeds up the decision regarding your I-129 petition.
 The USCIS announces the date that they will begin deciding petitions filed with premium processing each year.